MENTORS HOME PAGE

 WHAT ARE THE HOURS FOR MENTORS?

-Depending on the camp, mentors need to work at least 4-5 hours a day from 9 am to 3 pm every day, Monday-Saturday during the summer camps.
+Depending on the camp, mentors need to work at least 4-6 hours a day from 9 am to 3 pm every day, Monday-Friday during the summer camps.
 The LEADERS project will be on Saturdays only.
 See a list of camps and their specific times below.

 WHAT ARE THE PROGRAM DATES?